choojun/wsl/README.md

   1. Setup from the scratch - all sections of https://choojun.github.io/wsl
   2. Restore from the pre-setup WSL distro - donwload the latest release from URL https://github.com/choojun/wsl/releases and perform those steps in the section D of https://choojun.github.io/wsl

-[P0](https://github.com/choojun/wsl/blob/main/P0.md) Things to do at the beginning of each practical
+[P0](https://github.com/choojun/wsl/blob/main/P0.md) Required preparatory steps for each practical session (applicable to any laboratory PC or following each restoration of the WSL distro)

 [P1](https://github.com/choojun/wsl/blob/main/P1.md) Python venv and Using JupyterLab